 - Does your mortgage come with an early repayment charge?
-If so, you can pay off up to 10% of the loan balance each year (1 January-31 December), and we won't apply the charge. - Does your mortgage come without an early repayment charge?
+If so, you can pay off up to 10% of any fixed rate loan balance each year (1 January-31 December), and we won't apply the charge. - Does your mortgage come without an early repayment charge?
 If so, you can make as many overpayments as you like, free of charge.